Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 Other features
 Can adjust the width and height/ shape of planter (show grasshopper video) Minimizes desk space
 Minimal time ~ around 3 hours per planter + can hold water

-Prototype Demonstration: Document/Demonstrate (in the form of photos) your prototype, a working cell phone stand or chosen object.

-Speculations: Your speculations on the impact of systems thinking and computational design tools: written, sketched and described, and or storyboards (open to interpretation):

-I think system thinking is helpful in clearly outline a user’s goals and processes towards an end goal, and this is particularly helpful when working in a team to build a product.

-An engineer has their own goals and system, and so does the designer and marketing team (	animation)

-Through collaborating and iterating on their systems, they can then work towards meeting their collective end goal (spiral animation)

 Conclusion: A concise and effective summary of the project and reflections.
 Overall, I’m pretty happy with the end product.
 Through designing these planters with adjustable features such as pattern, size, and shape, they become fun additions that optimize the user’s working space.

 # Progress Report 4 #